// N5Factory can make N5Readers and N5Writers

 Removing metadata

 You can remove attributes by their name as well.
-To return the element that was removed, just provide the class for that element (this mirrors the remove method for List
+To return the element that was removed, just provide the class for that element (this mirrors the remove method for Lists in Java.

 Working with Dataset Metadata

-The attributes that describe datasets are also accessible using getAttribute
+The attributes that describe datasets are also accessible using getAttribute, try running: